docpad-archive/documentation/01-start/06-troubleshoot.html.md

 - Haml: `!= content` instead of `= content`

 ### The output of a variable (like `document.title`) is empty or `null`
-Be sure that you use the correct syntax for your template language, read the documentation of your chosen language.
+Be sure that you use the correct syntax for your template language.
+Refer to the documentation of your chosen language.
 For example: When you want to put the output of a variable into the content of an (HTML) element in Jade, you must not write a whitespace between the element and the `=`.
 So this is wrong: `title = document.title` and that is correct: `title= document.title`